Carne en su Jugo (Meat in its Juice): A Classic Dish from Jalisco

 Along with tortas ahogadas, these recipes are the most popular in restaurants throughout the capital of Jalisco and also worthy representatives of its gastronomy in snack bars in the rest of the country.

-I recommend that if you visit them, don’t miss the beans with corn esquites, they are simply delicious.
+If you visit them, I recommend that you don’t miss the beans with corn esquites; they are simply delicious.

 If I had to mention at least three typical Guadalajara dishes, the following would come to mind: birria, torta ahogada, and Carne en su Jugo.

 No one knows for sure how the recipe for the latter came about, but some say that it was created by a man nicknamed “El Gallo” in the late 1960s, near Calzada Independencia Avenue; however, Las Originales Carnes en su Jugo De La Torre also claim to be its creators.

 If you want to eat Carne en su Jugo at its best, try to arrive early when it is freshly made.

 The people of Jalisco call it caldo virgen (virgin broth) because the longer it is kept hot, the thicker and saltier it gets.